 Bernie Adeney-Risakotta came under appointment as a mission co-worker for the PC(USA) in 1991, and he has served continuously since then.
 Farsijana came under appointment in January of 2003.

-Bernie is director of the Indonesian Consortium for Religious Studies (ICRS-Yogya) at Gadjah Mada University (UGM) in Yogyakarta.
+Bernie was founding director of the Indonesian Consortium for Religious Studies (ICRS) at Gadjah Mada University (UGM) in Yogyakarta.
 Farsijana is the founder of the House of Authentic Sense (HAS) and works with the Center for Development and Social Transformation in the Faculty of Business at Duta Wacana Christian University in Yogyakarta.
 Both Bernie and Farsijana spend a lot of time working together with Christians and Muslims to build a just society.

-In 1997 Bernie married Farsijana and moved to Yogyakarta to serve as assistant director of the Graduate Program in Theology at Duta Wacana Christian University.
-In 2003 he started teaching graduate courses at the State Islamic University and at Gadjah Mada University, the oldest and largest national university in Indonesia, which has 56,000 students most of whom are Muslim.
-This experience led to the founding of ICRS-Yogya, which quickly became an internationally acclaimed, interreligious program and is the only known cooperation of its kind between secular, Muslim and Christian universities.
+In 1997, Bernie married Farsijana and moved to Yogyakarta to serve as assistant director of the Graduate Program in Theology at Duta Wacana Christian University.
+In 2003, he started teaching graduate courses at the State Islamic University and at Gadjah Mada University, the oldest and largest national university in Indonesia.
+Most of Gadjah Mada University’s 56,000 students are Muslim.
+This experience led to the founding of ICRS, which quickly became an internationally acclaimed, interreligious program and is the only known cooperation of its kind between secular, Muslim and Christian universities.

-In the late 1990s Bernie and Farsijana built a home in an all-Muslim neighborhood that is at the same time a center for community outreach and hospitality.
+In the late 1990s, Bernie and Farsijana built a home in an all-Muslim neighborhood that serves as a center for community outreach and hospitality.
 It is called “Pondok Tali Rasa.”
-At any given time they share it with several other people of both Muslim and Christian faith.
-Their house also serves as a center for an organization that Farsijana led, the Indonesian Women’s Coalition (KPI), which Farsijana leads, empowering women and serving the victims of natural disasters.
+At any given time, they share it with several other people of both Muslim and Christian faith.
+Their house also served as a center for an organization that Farsijana led, the Indonesian Women’s Coalition (KPI), which empowers women and serves the victims of natural disasters.

 About Bernie and Farsijana Adeney-Risakotta

 Bernie first visited Indonesia in 1972 and 1973 and fell in love with this beautiful country of 17,000 islands.
-In 1989 he visited again while on a sabbatical leave from teaching in Berkeley.
+In 1989, he visited again while on a sabbatical leave from teaching in Berkeley.
 He felt called to work in Indonesia when a Christian university in Java invited him to help them establish a graduate program in religion and society.
-He returned, as a PC(USA) mission co-worker, in 1991 and worked for six years helping establish a graduate program to study how Christianity, Islam and other religions affect Indonesian society.
+He returned in 1991 as a PC(USA) mission co-worker and worked for six years helping to establish a graduate program to study how Christianity, Islam and other religions affect Indonesian society.

 Bernie writes of his experience in Indonesia: “Since I was born in China and grew up in a mission family, I have had long exposure to the challenges and gifts of the church in Asia.
 To work as a partner with the Indonesian Church and representative of the PC(USA) is a joy and a privilege.
 Although it was not easy to leave an academic career in Berkeley to share the difficulties facing a Christian university in a poor and predominantly Muslim society, basically I love it.
 I am amazed by the richness and diversity of the church and the surrounding cultures.
 I love being in a position of always learning, always being surprised at God’s work (in and outside the church), always struggling to catch up and participate in what God is doing in Indonesia.

 Bernie earned a B.A. in English and Asian studies from the University of Wisconsin in Madison.
 He spent a year at Huemoz sur Ollon in Switzerland on a L’Abri Fellowship.
 He then received a diploma from the Discipleship Training Center in Singapore and a B.D. in theology from the University of London in England.
-He received his Ph.D. in theology and ethics from the Graduate Theological Union/University of California in Berkeley.
+He received his Ph.D. in international relations and ethics from the Graduate Theological Union/University of California in Berkeley.
 Bernie was a visiting fellow at St. Edmund’s College, Cambridge University (1990) and at the International Institute for Asian Studies (IIAS) in Amsterdam (2001–2002), where he did research on religion, power and violence in Indonesia.
 He is the author of many books and articles, including “Strange Virtues: Ethics in a Multicultural World” (1995) and “Living in a Sacred Cosmos: Indonesia and the Future of Islam” (2018).